neondatabase/website/content/guides/README.md

 ![Neon architecture diagram](/guides/conceptual-guides/neon_architecture_2.png "no-border")
 ```

-With this approach, all images on your doc pages will be displayed both on the production and GitHub preview.
+With this approach, all images on your guide pages will be displayed both on the production and GitHub preview.

 ## Definition list